sukhmand/internationary/README.md

 A lot of research can be conducted on our project.
 Future teams can conduct research on indirect stakeholders such as the University's International Student Services Office and
 College Counsellors.
-Our research reported that issues such as job hunting and visa restrictions are also of concern to international students so deeper research can be conducted ince we plan on expanding our website to other UW Campuses and in the future to other colleges with high number of international students, there is great scope for future research.
+Our research reported that issues such as job hunting and visa restrictions are also of concern to international students so deeper research can be conducted
+Since we plan on expanding our website to other UW Campuses and in the future to other colleges with high number of international students, there is great scope for future research.

 ## Design